 At the outset, let’s observe that the aforementioned way in reading 1 Corinthians 11:3-16 depends upon Paul prescribing how women should prophesy or audibly pray within the assembly.
 For us to know that Paul contradicted himself we must know his head covering guidelines were intended to regulate women speaking within the assembly.

-If, however, this text merely prescribes behavior for whenever and wherever someone might pray or prophecy, then he might have intended it to guide women when they spoke in the assembly or he might have intended women to remain silent within corporate worship.
+If, however, this text merely prescribes behavior for whenever and wherever someone might pray or prophecy, then he might have intended it to guide women when they spoke in the assembly or he may might not have intended this to regulate any speaking activity by the women within the assembly because he assumed they would be silent.
 Accordingly, given such ambiguity we could not conclude Paul contradicted himself.